Nykold/author-plugin/README.md

 2. As you're editing the page, you can **add as many categories as you want, including other authors**.

-3. Once you save the page, **the plugin will make a string with the full list of authors** in natural language (separated by commas, with the last author separated by "e" — *currently only in Portuguese, other languages to come soon*) and save it to the page's frontmatter.
+3. Once you save the page, **the plugin will make a string with the full list of authors** in natural language (separated by commas, with the last author separated by the chosen conjunction) and save it to the page's frontmatter.
 Each author's name will have a link to an author page (at `/autor/username` – *currently in portuguese,will be customizable soon*).

 4. **Place the automatically created string anywhere in your page or template** by using the Twig tag: `{{ page.header.authorString }}`

 ## To Do
 The plugin was originally designed to work with my particular setup in [my blog](https://ideal-social.com).
 For now, it serves that purpose.
 The priority now is to make it a bit more versatile.
 With that in mind, the next steps, in order, are:

-- [ ] Write an actually usable config page for the plugin
+- [x] Write an actually usable config page for the plugin
-- [ ] Add more language options for the final author separator and the author page url (EN, FR, DE, ES, for now)
+- [x] Add language options for the final author separator (conjunction) (EN, FR, DE, PT, ES for now)
-- [ ] Besides langauges, add customizable options for the final author separator and the author page URL
+- [x] Besides languages, add option for a custom conjunction
 - [ ] Make the automatic addition of the current username to a newly created page togglable
 - [ ] Make the inclusion of links to author's page optional
+- [ ] Allow for custom paths for author page's link
+- [ ] Add check to verify if author page exists before adding link
 - [ ] Add blacklist to exclude certain authors from the plugin
 - [ ] Add whitelist to include authors without an user account
 - [ ] Add options other than categories to store authors